alexbates/Tamari/README.md

 - **Explore.** Browse and search a collection of over 36,000 recipes from three recipe sharing websites (more coming soon!).
 When you browse a recipe in Explore, Tamari will fetch and parse the relevant data from the URL without requiring you to visit the webpage.
 Import a recipe into My Recipes with the click of a button.
 - **Make Shopping Lists.** Make a shopping list for each store you shop at.
 Add all ingredients for a specific recipe to a shopping list with the click of a button.
 Click an item on a shopping list to mark it as completed.
 - **Plan Meals.** Use the Meal Planner to keep on top of what you plan to cook for the week.
 The Schedule button can assign a recipe being viewed to a date up to 30 days in advance.
 - **Customize.** Choose to display large photos to show off your recipes to friends, or smaller photos to fit more recipes on the screen.
 Sort recipes by title or by date added.
+Use the light or dark theme.
 Select between four account profile pictures.
 Set an accent color that applies to most buttons and many elements throughout the app.
 For a Tamari instance, some configuration options can be customized such as recipes per page and dynamic loading of images.
 - **Access on any Device.** Tamari is designed to function well on any desktop, laptop, tablet, or smartphone.

 ## Installing with Docker 🐳
-This creates a 'tamaristorage' volume for persistent storage.
+This creates a 'tamariappdata' volume for persistent storage.
 ```
-docker run -d --restart=always -p 4888:4888 -v tamaristorage:/app --name tamari alexbates/tamari:0.4
+docker run -d --restart=always -p 4888:4888 -v tamariappdata:/app/appdata --name tamari alexbates/tamari:0.5
 ```
 Tamari is now running!
 Go to http://localhost:4888

 ### Alternative Command with Mail Settings
 Use this command instead if you wish to enable password reset requests via email.
 Replace variables with settings for an email account you control.
 ```
-docker run -d -e MAIL_SERVER=mail.example.com -e MAIL_PORT=587 -e MAIL_USE_TLS=1 -e MAIL_USERNAME=youremail@example.com -e MAIL_PASSWORD=yourpassword --restart=always -p 4888:4888 -v tamaristorage:/app --name tamari alexbates/tamari:0.4
+docker run -d -e MAIL_SERVER=mail.example.com -e MAIL_PORT=587 -e MAIL_USE_TLS=1 -e MAIL_USERNAME=youremail@example.com -e MAIL_PASSWORD=yourpassword --restart=always -p 4888:4888 -v tamariappdata:/app/appdata --name tamari alexbates/tamari:0.5
 ```

 ## Manual Installation